Danny Murphy (pitcher)

-Daniel Francis Murphy (born August 23, 1942), is a retired American professional baseball player who played pitcher and outfielder in the Major Leagues from 1960 to 1962 and in 1969–1970 for the Chicago Cubs and Chicago White Sox.
+Daniel Francis Murphy (born August 23, 1942) is an American former professional baseball player who played pitcher and outfielder in the Major Leagues from 1960 to 1962 and in 1969–1970 for the Chicago Cubs and Chicago White Sox.
 Murphy threw right-handed, batted left-handed, stood 5 ft 11 in tall and weighed 185 lb during his playing career.